 A must-do action point

-Read my Group Exercise Success Guide – it contains tons of tips and advice on how to succeed in group exercises.
+Read our Group Exercise Success Guide – it contains tons of tips and advice on how to succeed in group exercises.

 Group Exercise Preparation

 You will be given your preparation materials 24 hours beforehand.
 Study this information closely.
 After your exercise your group will present your work to the GSK assessors and each candidate will be expected to talk for 5 minutes each.

 How should I behave in a group exercise?

 Great question!
 It’s a tricky balancing act indeed.